snoyberg/stack-coc/COMMUNICATIONS.md

 * The Stackage project is separate, and is usable by both Nix and (to some extent) cabal-install (the build tool)
 * Hackage remains the upstream repository
-* Cabal (the library, file format, and build system) remain the underlying mechanism for representing and building packages
+* Cabal (the library, file format, and build system) remains the underlying mechanism for representing and building packages

 Broadening this a bit: I (Michael) am one of the original authors of Stack.
 I'm also the original author of Yesod and Conduit.
-It is absolutely vital that Stack treat other web frameworks (like Servant) or streaming data libraries (like Pipes or Streaming) as first class citizens, in exactly the same way as Yesod or Conduit.
+It is absolutely vital that Stack treats other web frameworks (like Servant) or streaming data libraries (like Pipes or Streaming) as first class citizens, in exactly the same way as Yesod or Conduit.